1610ayushi/1610ayushi/README.md

 # Ayushi Tiwari - Software Developer and Open Source Enthusiast

-Hey there! 👋 I'm Ayushi Tiwari, a passionate Software Developer from Delhi, a B.Tech graduate in Computer Science and Engineering from GGSIPU.
+Hey there! 👋 I'm Ayushi Tiwari, Associate Software Engineer at Red Hat.
 I thrive on creating innovative solutions and contributing to the world of technology.
 Let me take you through my journey so far.
 - Email: [tayushi1610@gmail.com](mailto:tayushi1610@gmail.com)

-## 🌟 Current Ventures

-👩‍💻 I am currently a Software Developer Intern at ICG Medical, a prestigious London-based MNC located in Gurugram.
-My role here involves tackling exciting challenges and contributing to cutting-edge projects.

 ## 🏆 Achievements